 For more than a century, it remained unknown whether these two phenomena could be unified in a single statement.
-In 1979, R.~L.~Graham and N.~Hindman independently established such a result for two-colorings (see~\cite[pp.~68--69]{.}, \cite[Section~4]{trans}).
+That is, whether \( \{a, b, a+b, a \cdot b\} \) is also partition regular (see~\cite{erdos}).
+In 1979, R.~L.~Graham and N.~Hindman independently established such a result for two-colorings (see~\cite[Section~4]{trans}).
 Subsequently, N.~Hindman conjectured that the statement should hold for all finite colorings, a problem now known as the \emph{Hindman conjecture}.
 The strongest known partial result toward this conjecture is due to J.~Moreira~\cite{m}, who proved that there exist \( a, b \in \mathbb{N} \) such that the set \( \{a, ab, a+b\} \) is monochromatic; see also~\cite{al1} for a concise proof.

-In 2017, while investigating asymmetric variants of Schur’s theorem, J.~Sahasrabudhe~( see \cite[Question 31.]{saha}) conjectured that there exist finite colorings of the natural numbers that avoid monochromatic configurations of the form \( \{a, b, b(a+1)\} \).
+In 2017, while investigating asymmetric variants of Schur’s theorem, J.~Sahasrabudhe~( see \cite[Question 31.]{saha}) conjectured that there exist finite colorings of the natural numbers that avoid monochromatic configurations of the form \( \{a, b, a(b+1)\} \).
 In this paper, we disprove this conjecture by showing that every finite coloring of \( \mathbb{N} \) necessarily contains such a configuration.
 In fact, we establish a stronger result: the larger set \( \{a, b, ab, a(b+1)\} \) can always be found monochromatic.

-Our result can therefore be viewed as a variant of the Hindman conjecture.
+On the other hand, by redefining the variables $a=x, ab=y$ our result shows that the pattern $\{x,y,x+y,\frac{y}{x}\}$ is monochromatic.
+Our result can therefore be viewed as a quotient version of the Hindman conjecture.
 The technique of our proof builds upon the argument of Moreira~\cite{m}, who employed van der Waerden’s theorem, whereas we make iterative use of Hindman’s theorem.